-Adobe Campaign’s standard reports cover basic marketing campaign information primarily from an execution standpoint, and they can include a variety of simple data points such as budget metrics, feedback tracking, e-mail bounce detail and non-deliverable message counts (if you are looking for information about Adobe Marketing Cloud, this video is a great resource).
+Adobe Campaign’s standard reports cover basic marketing campaign information primarily from an execution standpoint, and they can include a variety of simple data points such as budget metrics, feedback tracking, e-mail bounce detail and non-deliverable message counts.
 However, when an organization needs to calculate specific KPIs and break down information through data dimensions specific to its business context, custom reporting becomes necessary.

 Each organization’s data models can vary greatly depending on the company’s business type (B2B or B2C, market sector) as well as on its existing IT system (single or multiple data bases, data quality and usability).
 These multi-faceted factors are a major source of complexity when designing, building and optimizing custom reports in Adobe Campaign, and they are the main reason why the requirements gathering phase of any report-building project is always the most critical component in helping ensure its success.

 Taking the time to develop formalized and detailed requirements that are signed off on by both client and Systems Integration partner will help to make sure that a project will be completed on time and within budget while also successfully meeting or exceeding client expectations.